-North Dakota has more than 100 golf courses, more per capita than any other state.
+North Dakota has more than 100 golf courses.

-King's Walk in Grand Forks is a new Arnold Palmer design, laid out in a natural prairie setting that recreates the atmosphere found at the great links courses of Scotland and Ireland.
+King's Walk in Grand Forks is an Arnold Palmer design laid out in a natural prairie setting that recreates the atmosphere found at the great links courses of Scotland and Ireland.

 Located near Williston, Links of North Dakota was designed by Steven Kay.
-It was rated No. 79 in the March 2001 issue of Golfweek's list of America's Best Modern Courses.
+It has received several "best of" accolades since its opening, including Golfweek's list of America's Best Modern Courses.

-Bismarck's Hawktree Golf Club is an 18-hole course designed by James Engh that takes advantage of natural watering holes and rolling hills.
-It was rated No. 71 in the March 2001 issue of Golfweek's list of America's Best Modern Courses.
+Bismarck's Hawktree Golf Club is an 18-hole course designed by James Engh that takes advantage of natural water and rolling hills.
+It, too, has received honors like Golfweek's list of America's Best Modern Courses.